Menu Close

 mental health during the perinatal period

-• Around 80% of new mothers experience the baby blues – a short-lived period (usually up to 10 days) of mood swings, tearfulness, irritability and sleep disturbances.
+• Around 80% of new mothers experience the baby blues – a short-lived period (usually up to 10 days) of mood swings, tearfulness, irritability and sleep disturbances

-Mental health conditions connected to the perinatal period:
+mental health conditions connected to the perinatal period

 Some of the mental health conditions that can occur during or after pregnancy include:

-• Birth Trauma or PTSD: Emotional distress resulting from a difficult or frightening birth experience can lead trauma or even Post-Traumatic Stress Disorder (PTSD).
+• Birth trauma or PTSD: Emotional distress resulting from a difficult or frightening birth experience can lead trauma or even Post-Traumatic Stress Disorder (PTSD).

-focus on fathers’ mental health
+fathers’ mental health

-Perinatal mental health is not limited to women.
-Fatherhood can impact mental health, with 10% of new fathers developing postpartum depression due to intense work-life and home-life pressures.
-Fathers often report feeling like pregnancy is a physical experience unique to their partners, making them feel left out and secondary to the process.
-Moreover, fathers often feel like they need to deal with their mental health concerns alone.
-This isn’t just true for fathers.
-Men in general are often less likely to seek help when they’re experiencing poor mental health.
+Fathers also report feeling like pregnancy is a physical experience unique to their partners, making them feel left out and secondary to the process.
+This can make fathers feel as though they need to deal with their mental health concerns alone, so that they can be strong for their partners.
+However, this pattern isn’t unique to fathers.
+Men, in general, are less likely to seek help when they’re facing poor mental health.
 This can be due to common masculine stereotypes or because they don’t see their struggles as serious enough to need support.

 how can I take care of myself?